AmigaAbattoir/nova-actionscript3/README.md

 Extension for ActionScript 3 and MXML in [Panic's Nova](https://nova.app/) using [Bowler Hat's AS3MXML](https://github.com/BowlerHatLLC/vscode-as3mxml) as an LSP (which only works if there's an `asconfig.json` in the directory).

-And uses Panic Nova's tasks cleaning/building/running.
+And uses Panic Nova's tasks cleaning/building/running, which can be pull in from Flash Builder configuration files.

-More details about AS3MXML are in the [actionscript3.novaextension README.md](actionscript3.novaextension/README.md)
+More details about ActionScript 3 for Nova are in the [actionscript3.novaextension README.md](actionscript3.novaextension/README.md)

 Currently a work in progress.
 Issues work, and some features like Jump to Definition work occasionally.

 # Syntax check

-The syntax provided with the AS3MXML is not to Nova's liking and doesn't fully recognize things, need to reworked.
+The syntax provided with the AS3MXML is not to Nova's liking and doesn't fully recognize things, needs to reworked.

 I stared working on using the Syntax XML from Panic's Javascript extensions, and have made a bit of progress.